OuthBack/neovim.com.br/README.md

 # About
 This is the repo for the https://neovim.com.br landing page.
 It's for help new neovim users to understand how it works.
+I'm using hugo to bundle it.
 I also forked and translated in Portuguese the neovim kickstart https://github.com/OuthBack/kickstart-pt-br.nvim

 # Hugo

-This repository offers an example site for [Hugo](https://gohugo.io/) and also it provides the default content for demos hosted on the [Hugo Themes Showcase](https://themes.gohugo.io/).

-# Using
+## Using

 1. [Install Hugo](https://gohugo.io/installation/)
 2. Clone this repository